Excess-Risk of Distributed Stochastic Learners: Problem Formulation and Algorithms

 \subsection{Diffusion Strategy}

-Following the approach of \cite{Jianshu_common_wo}, it is possible to derive the diffusion strategy for the distributed evaluation of estimates $\w_{k,i}$ by the various nodes in the network listed in \eqref{eq:A}-\eqref{eq:C2}; these estimates serve as approximations for the minimizer \eqref{eq:w_o}:
+Following the approach of \cite{jianshu_part1,NOW_ML,SayedProcIEEE}, the diffusion strategy for evaluating distributed estimates $\w_{k,i}$ for $w^o$ in \eqref{eq:w_o} takes the following form:

-where $\widehat{\nabla_w J} (\cdot)$ is an instantaneous approximation for the true gradient vector $\nabla_w J(\cdot)$.
+where $\x_{k,i}$ denotes the current data sample available at node $k$.
 Each node $k$ begins with an estimate $\w_{k,0}$ and employs a diminishing positive step-size sequence $\mu(i)$.
-The non-negative coefficients $\{a_{\ell k}\}$, which form the left-stochastic $N \times N$ combination matrix $A$, are used to scale information arriving at node $k$ from its neighbors.
-Therefore, the coefficients satisfy:
+The non-negative coefficients $\{a_{\ell k}\}$, which form a left-stochastic $N \times N$ combination matrix $A=[a_{\ell k}]$, are used to scale information arriving at node $k$ from its neighbors.
+These coefficients are chosen to satisfy:

-The neighborhood $\mathcal{N}_k$ for node $k$ is defined as the set of nodes for which $a_{\ell k} \neq 0$.
-The main difference between the above algorithm and the adapt-then-combine (ATC) diffusion strategy proposed in \cite{Jianshu_common_wo} is that we are employing a diminishing step-size sequence $\mu(i)$ as opposed to a constant step-size.
-Constant step-sizes have an advantage in that they allow nodes to continue adapting their estimates in response to drifts in the underlying data distribution.
+We emphasize that we are only requiring $A$ to be left-stochastic, meaning that only each of its columns should add up to one rather than each of its columns and rows.
+The neighborhood $\mathcal{N}_k$ for each node $k$ is defined as the set of nodes $\{\ell\}$ for which $a_{\ell k} \neq 0$.
+The neighborhood $\mathcal{N}_k$ is typically known to agent $k$.
+The main difference between the above algorithm and the original adapt-then-combine (ATC) diffusion strategy studied in \cite{jianshu_part1,SayedProcIEEE,NOW_ML} is that we are employing a diminishing step-size sequence $\mu(i)$ as opposed to a constant step-size.
+Constant step-sizes have the distinct advantage that they allow nodes to continue adapting their estimates in response to drifts in the underlying data distribution \cite{zhao2012diffusion}.
+In this work, we are interested in examining the generalization ability of distributed learners asymptotically when the underlying distribution, ${\cal X}_k$, remains stationary, in which case the use of decaying step-sizes sequences is justified.
+If the statistical distribution of the data were subject to drifts, then constant step-sizes become a necessity, and this scenario is already studied in some detail in \cite{jianshu_part1,jianshu_part2,SayedProcIEEE,NOW_ML}.

-On the other hand, a consensus-based algorithm \cite{yan,tsitsiklis1986distributed} for the minimization of \eqref{eq:J_w} performs the adaptation and aggregation steps simultaneously as follows: